ehedman/sdlSpeedometer/README.md

 The sdlSpeedometer application is a marine instruemnt solution that features electronic instrument displays, typically used on private sailing yachts.
 The look and feel of the visualized instruments tries to mimic the look of real physical instruments and will by design avoid a digital look.

-This application is based on a Rasperry Pi and the SDL2 configured for framebuffer access.
+This application is based on a Rasperry Pi 3 and the SDL2 configured for framebuffer access.

+For Rasperry Pi 4B the X backen is used.

 The instruments can be accessed one-by-one by clicking on a mouse or directly from the touch screen menu.